Redbank Plains

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year ended June 2023, Redbank Plains' median income among taxpayers was $49,791.
-The average income was $52,988.
-This is lower than the national average.
-In Greater Brisbane, the median income was $58,236 and the average was $72,799.
-Based on Wage Price Index growth of 9.91% since financial year ended June 2023, current estimates suggest the median income would be approximately $54,725 and the average would be around $58,239 by September 2025.
-According to Census 2021 income data, Redbank Plains' household, family, and personal incomes rank modestly, between the 36th and 38th percentiles.
-Income brackets indicate that 39.4% of locals (11,289 people) fall into the $1,500 - 2,999 category, which is similar to regional levels where this cohort represents 33.3%.
-Housing affordability pressures are severe in Redbank Plains, with only 79.7% of income remaining after housing costs, ranking at the 31st percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Redbank Plains' median income among taxpayers is $49,791.
+The average income in the suburb is $52,988.
+Nationally, these figures are lower than average.
+In Greater Brisbane, the median income is $58,236 and the average is $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Redbank Plains' incomes would be approximately $54,725 (median) and $58,239 (average) as of September 2025.
+According to Census 2021 income data, household, family and personal incomes in Redbank Plains rank modestly, between the 36th and 38th percentiles.
+Income brackets indicate that 39.4% of locals (11,292 people) fall into the $1,500 - $2,999 category, which aligns with regional levels where this cohort represents 33.3%.
+Housing affordability pressures are severe in Redbank Plains, with only 79.7% of income remaining, ranking at the 31st percentile.

 Frequently Asked Questions - Income